lachlanchen/lachlanchen/projects/the-art-of-lazying.md

 Local path: /home/lachlan/Projects/the-art-of-lazying/

+Problem
+- Modern workflows optimize for busyness, not meaning; creators and learners drown in overhead.

+Solution
-Strategic laziness for a simpler, more productive, and more meaningful life.
-This umbrella repo brings together agents, language learning, automation, and vlogs — all aligned to reduce needless work and amplify what matters.
+- An umbrella of agents, automation, and learning tools (and a book) that reduce needless work and cultivate “strategic rest,” channeling energy to what matters.

+Impact
+- Practical systems (subtitles, captions, publication) and cultural framing (LazyingArt) that help people ship more with less stress.

 ## Themes
 - Community and experiments in strategic rest (LazyingArt)